vidit16sh/Financial-News-Sentiment-Analysis/README.md

 2. [Financial Sentiment Analysis Dataset](https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis)
 3. [Sentiment Analysis for Financial News](https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news)

-These datasets are **merged and cleaned** into one combined dataset for training and evaluation.
+All datasets are merged, cleaned, and normalized into a single corpus for training and evaluation.

 ---